quasarframework/quasar-framework.org/source/components/checkbox.md

 ```

 ### Label Position
-Use the `left-label` prop, to move the label to the left of the checkbox.
+Use the `left-label` prop, to move the label to the left of Checkbox.

 ```html
 <q-checkbox